braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 Remember, you don't need to explain what behaviors might precede churn—only what makes a user a churned user.
 Think of this in terms of something a user either does once (`do`) or stops doing (`do not`) that constitutes churning.
 For example, you might consider users who haven't opened your app in 7 days to be churned.
 You might consider uninstalling, or custom events like unsubscribing, disabling an account, or others to cause a user to become churned.

-#### Churn Window
+#### Churn window

-Churn Window is the time frame in which a user performs the behavior specified to constitute churning.
+Churn window is the time frame in which a user performs the behavior specified to constitute churning.
 It can be set up to 60 days.
 This window is used to query historical data for training the prediction.
-Additionally, after the prediction is created and users receive scores, the Churn Risk Score indicates how likely a user is to churn within the number of days specified by the Churn Window.
+Additionally, after the prediction is created and users receive scores, the _Churn Risk Score_ indicates how likely a user is to churn within the number of days specified by the churn window.

 Here's an example of a simple definition based on lapsing sessions in the last 7 days.